 X-Team is Hiring Go developers with strong AWS skills (Remote)

-We are looking for passionate DevOps engineers to work with the world’s leading brands, from anywhere.
-We love to work with Kubernetes, Docker, Serverless, and AWS tools.
+We are looking for passionate Go developers with strong AWS skills to work with the world’s leading brands, from anywhere.

 Read more →